Will Congress Continue Health Care For 9 Million Children?

 Given the complexity of making major changes and the tight congressional timeline, some experts say Congress may opt to pass a clean CHIP bill — without major changes to the program.

-"Congress is in this month so few days that I can easily see CHIP simply being reauthorized without strings attached," says Joe Antos, a health economist with the conservative American Enterprise Institute.
+"Congress is in [session] this month so few days that I can easily see CHIP simply being reauthorized without strings attached," says Joe Antos, a health economist with the conservative American Enterprise Institute.
 Lawmakers' attention is more likely to focus on the debt-limit deadline, the budget resolution and tax reform, Antos says.

 Kaiser Health News is a national health policy news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Phil Galewitz is a senior correspondent for KHN.